MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/designing-content-for-holographic-display.md

 **Visual complexity and accessibility**

-Since holographic objects blend with the physical environment, content or UI legibitlity on transparent or translucent windows could be degraded.
+Since holographic objects blend with the physical environment, content or UI legibility on transparent or translucent windows could be degraded.
 Additionally, when transparent holographic objects are overlaid on top of each other, it could make it difficult for the user to interact because of the confusing depth.

 **Performance**